stacksgov/sips/sips/sip-029/sip-029-halving-alignment.md

 Users can vote to approve this SIP with either their locked/stacked STX or with unlocked/liquid STX, or both.
 The SIP voting page can be found at [stx.eco](https://stx.eco).
 The criteria for the stacker and non-stacker voting is as follows.

-#### For Stackers:
+#### To Vote:

-In order for this SIP to activate, the following criteria must be met by the set of Stacked STX:
+In order for this SIP to activate, the following criteria must be met:

-- At least 80 million Stacked STX must vote, with at least 80% of all stacked STX committed by voting must be in favor of the proposal (vote "yes").
+- At least 80 million stacked STX must vote, with at least 80% of all stacked STX committed by voting must be in favor of the proposal (vote "yes").
+- At least 80% of all liquid STX committed by voting must be in favor of the proposal (vote "yes").

 The voting addresses will be: